Financial-Times/origami/apps/website/_posts/2021-11-05-newsletter.md

 Storybook could also help us implement new components and keep in sync with the design team.
 We created a "design" tab to see a component's Figma design right alongside its actual working implementation.
 <img alt="" src="/assets/images/2021-11-05-newsletter/story-design.png" />

-In addition we've been hard at working bringing over our existing documentation alongside demos, such as component readme, migration guides, and changelog.
+In addition we've been hard at work bringing over our existing documentation alongside demos, such as component readme, migration guides, and changelog.
 <img alt="" src="/assets/images/2021-11-05-newsletter/story-migration.png" />

 We're also exited to make use of the existing plugin ecosystem.
 Checkout the accessibility tab which will check for issues such as colour contrast.